List of University of East Anglia alumni

 This List of University of East Anglia alumni includes graduates and non-graduate former students of the University of East Anglia.
 The list includes one current monarch and former prime minister, two de facto heads of state, one vice president, one deputy prime minister, and two former Leaders of the House of Lords.
 The list also includes two Nobel laureates in Physiology or Medicine, one president of the Royal Society, two Lasker Award winners, and a further 15 fellows of the Royal Society.
-Literary alumni include one Nobel laureate in Literature, three Booker Prize winners, 11 Costa Book Award (formerly Whitbread Award) winners, and three Caine Prize winners.
+Literary alumni include one Nobel laureate in Literature, three Booker Prize winners, and three Caine Prize winners.